Does your sales lead generation process feel… jumbled?

 So how does sales and marketing alignment accomplish this?
 Marketing teams support sales by creating helpful, relevant content to help move prospects along the sales cycle and nurture prospect relationships.

 In order for these touch points to work together harmoniously, sales and marketing teams must be in constant contact about what’s top of mind for clients, and what their hesitations or pain points are.
-The same goes with sales and product teams as well.
+The same goes for sales and product teams as well.

 Your individual teams should agree on items such as: